 We have seen at the end of the service operation stage of the ITIL service lifecycle that service performance reports were generated based on the actual outputs of the services.
 This is actually the point where continuous improvement starts in ITIL Service Lifecycle.
 Note that the continual service improvement stage is the only stage that covers and cooperates with all other four stages of the ITIL service lifecycle stages.

 Based on the service improvement reports, the continual service improvement stage initiates the service measurement, service reporting, and improvement.
 This helps to determine the baseline of the services and processes, defining metrics, KPIs, and critical success factors, enables analysis of data and respectively corrective actions are taken to improve the gaps identified in the IT service management.
-The seven step continuous improvement plan is the critical process of the continuous improvement stage that helps to reach better levels in service delivery and increase the value delivered to the customer.
+The seven step plan is the critical process of the continuous improvement stage that helps to reach better levels in service delivery and increase the value delivered to the customer.

 Based on the processes and taken actions, a service improvement plan is generated as the output of the continual service improvement stage.
 This plan includes the actions and steps to follow in order to improve identified gaps and weaknesses during the continual service improvement stage.

 A culture of continuous improvement is vital for every IT service provider and business that wishes to stay ahead of the game.
 Stagnating with outdated and inefficient services will ultimately lead to customer dissatisfaction.
-Furthermore, continuous improvement can save the business money by reducing waste and thereby making services more cost-effective and efficient.
+Furthermore, it can save the business money by reducing waste and thereby making services more cost-effective and efficient.